jpawelczak/vpa-demo/README.md

 Next, modify minAllowed and maxAllowed, redeploy it by running `kubectl apply -f vpa-resource-policy.yaml` again and check how VPA with in-place resizing works for varius scenarios.

-### VPA's in-place resizing - longer path
+### VPA's in-place resizing - longer path (WIP)

+TODO: we will add further steps to the demo in next iterations of the VPA Demo.

 Let's generate some data to help VPA prepare more relevant recommendations.

 For generating load, the `load.sh` script is provided.
 It uses the simple load test application [hey](https://github.com/rakyll/hey) to generate load for 120 minutes with .... (*TODO*: examples to be defined).
 You can adjust the parameters in the script as you see fit.

-After few days running the [hey](https://github.com/rakyll/hey) app, let's check VPA's recommendations again:
+After few few hours running the [hey](https://github.com/rakyll/hey) app, let's check VPA's recommendations again:
 ```
 kubectl describe vpa vpa-demo
 ```

-TODO: we will add further steps to the demo in next iterations of the VPA Demo.

 # Setting up VPA on GKE Autopilot Cluster